 Nanostructured materials for the food industry.

-Nanoengineering materials for the automotive and aviation industries: high- power battery systems; thermoelectric temperature control materials; friction- resistant tires; high- performance sensors and electronics; fuel additives and advanced catalysts that reduce emissions to the environment and change the properties of lubricants.
+High- power battery systems; thermoelectric temperature control materials; friction- resistant tires; high- performance sensors and electronics; fuel additives and advanced catalysts that reduce emissions to the environment and change the properties of lubricants.

 Structural materials with specified physical and chemical properties.